Osborne 1: Reception

 In 1981, the daily Israeli newspaper Maariv, provided several Osborne 1 to its reporters.
 The computers were equipped with acoustic couplers.
 This configuration allowed a reporter to submit an article digitally directly from the field to the newsroom.
 Maariv used a localized version of Osborne 1 that supported Hebrew.
 Freelance journalist David Kline praised the Osborne 1's durability, reporting in 1982 that the "damage inflicted by arrogant customs officers, airport police, vengeful Paris bellhops and opium-fogged Pakistani cabbies were entirely cosmetic".
+He wrote in 1983 that Osborne and other portable computers had "radically transformed my work [and] begun to radically reshape the entire field of journalism".
 Stating that a computer that weighs 30 pounds "really isn't very portable", Creative Computing in 1984 concluded that "the main reason that the Osborne was a success was not that it was transportable, but that it came with a pile of bundled software".